andrewCodeDev/Fluent/README.md

 ![fluent](https://github.com/andrewCodeDev/Fluent/assets/54549221/6064d88a-ff2a-4970-a494-a432a8e74515)

-A fluent-interface and iterators for chaining algorithms over slices.
+A fluent-interface for chaining algorithms, iterating, and performing REGEX over slices.

 # Examples